SoftUni-Internal/interactive-content/EN/03-Compenents-Deep-Dive/04-Using-Fetch-API.md

 The **Fetch API** provides an interface for accessing and manipulating requests to servers from web browsers.

-`fetch()` function which provides easy way to access data from an API asynchronously.
+`fetch()` function which provides an easy way to access data from an API asynchronously.

 Functionality like this was previously achieved using `XMLHttpRequest`.